facebook/create-react-app/README.md

 You **don’t** need to install or configure tools like Webpack or Babel.<br>
 They are preconfigured and hidden so that you can focus on the code.

-Just create a project, and you’re good to go.
+Create a project, and you’re good to go.

 ## Creating an App

 **You’ll need to have Node 8.16.0 or Node 10.16.0 or later version on your local development machine** (but it’s not required on the server).
-You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to easily switch Node versions between different projects.
+You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

 To create a new app, you may choose one of the following methods: